What is Hypertension, what are the challenges, and does it qualify as a disabiity?

 Currently, there are no research findings or data which directly link any particular type of disability to hypertension risk.
-People with disability, therefore, face the same risk as the able-bodied.
+Persons with disability, therefore, face the same risk as those without disabilities.

 Those with physical disabilities which limit their mobility should like everybody else keep fit by exercising and physiotherapy.
 This will minimize their risks of getting hypertension as a result of physical inactivity.

 Their physical inactivity could also link to constriction, clogging up of blood vessels and blood clots which can lead to hypertension.

 Complications associated with bowel movement and bladder control suffered by people with disabilities are also risk factors for hypertension.
 Such people should keep these complications in check to minimize the risks of getting HBP.

 Does Hypertension Qualify You for Disability Benefits?